 \paragraph{Related Literature}

 The sim-to-real discrepancy has been the focus of the uncertainty quantification (UQ) literature.
 Figure~\ref{fig:sim_uq} positions our work within this landscape.
 Following the taxonomy of \citet{ROY20112131}, we distinguish \emph{input} uncertainty from \emph{output} uncertainty.
-The work on input uncertainty \citep[see][]{chen2024quantifying,barton2014quantifying,lam2022cheap} assumes that the simulator is accurate in that it creates a faithful representation of the real-world when the inputs follow the correct distribution.
-The goal here is to characterize how errors in the characterizing the input distribution from a finite amount of noisy input-output data propagate to errors in the output.
-While the initial work on input uncertainty focused on building confidence intervals for functionals of the output, recent work by \citet{chen2024quantifying} constructs Kolmogorov-Smirnov–type uncertainty bands for the CDF of entire output discrepancy.
-In contrast, modern digital twins rely on complex ML models (e.g., an LLM or a deep neural network), and one does not have access to the model directly, and moreover, it is computationally prohibitive to calibrate its parameters exactly.
-Consequently, we treat the simulator as a black box and focus on directly characterizing the the sim-to-real discrepancy of the output, an approach termed \emph{output uncertainty quantification} by~\citet{jeon2024uncertaintyquantificationusingsimulation}.
-Moreover, the classical input uncertainty literature is primarily concerned with Monte Carlo noise, which is the variance induced by stochastic sampling conditional on a fixed input model.
-Our work, by contrast, explicitly incorporates both variance and bias of the simulator relative to the real world, which is precisely the focus of ``sim-to-real'' discrepancy.
-A further distinction of our work is that much of the UQ literature is asymptotic, whereas we provide finite-sample guarantees, which is critical when only a limited number of scenarios are available.
+Work on input uncertainty \citep[see][]{chen2024quantifying,barton2014quantifying,lam2022cheap} typically assumes that the simulator model is known and it produces a faithful representation of the real world when the input follows the correct distribution.
+The goal is then to characterize how errors in characterizing the input distribution, due to a finite amount of noisy data, propagate to errors in the output.
+While early work on input uncertainty focused on confidence intervals at a fixed significance level $\alpha$ for functionals of the output, recent work by \citet{chen2024quantifying} constructs Kolmogorov--Smirnov--type uncertainty bands for the CDF of the output discrepancy.